JustinMichel2000/flexbox-minesweeper/README.md

 ## About This Project

 The point of this project was to learn HTML and CSS following different instructions.
-We had to create a page based on an image we had.
+We had to create a static minesweeper based on an image we had.
-It is a simple project to discover the grid in CSS.
+It is a simple project to discover HTML and CSS.

 ### Built With